rusty-software/lbperryday/lbp-life.md

 * **Golfing Through Fire**: Once again, the annual golf tournament, which was supposed to begin by 10, didn't actually begin until noon.
 Lose a turn while suffering from subsequent dehydration, unless you actually played and enjoyed golf this trip, in which case take a drink of WATER to roll again.

-* **Spades For Days**: The spades games have been more interesting than usual this year, resulting in your not having enough money for the buy-in for the poker tournament (or gas money to get home).
+* **Spades For Days**: The spades games have been more interesting and slightly less friendly than usual this year, resulting in your not having enough money for the buy-in for the poker tournament (or for gas money to get home).
 Lose a turn in order to determine what body part to auction off to pay your debts, unless you're playing as Nick, in which case smile wryly and roll again.

 * **Lack of Reading Material**: You typically use your time at LBP to read as well as catch up with old friends.
 This year, inexplicably, you neglected to pack your book bag.
 If you're playing as Rusty, lose a turn searching the house for something worth reading, unless there is alternate reading material (the kind with pictures) within arm's reach, in which case show your favorite to everyone playing and roll again.